Self-Training: A Survey: Self-Training

 This bound is mainly based on the distribution of predictions over unlabeled data and the derivations can be extended to bound the risk of voted majority classifiers having margins greater than a threshold $\theta$, $\hat{R}_{u\wedge \theta}(B_Q)$, defined as:

+with a slight abuse of notation for $m_{B_Q}$.
 One of the practical aspects that arises from this result is the possibility to specify a threshold $\theta$ which minimizes an upper-bound of the conditional risk of a voted majority classifier $B_Q$ over the unlabeled training set, $\ulda$, defined as:

 where the denominator is the proportion of the unlabeled examples with the confidence higher than the threshold $\theta$, and the numerator is the joint Bayes risk on $\ulda$.
 Thus, the criterion can be interpreted as a trade-off between the number of examples going to be pseudo-labeled and the error they induce.
-Furthermore, these bounds are shown to be tight in the case where the majority vote classifier makes its error mostly on low margin regions.
+Furthermore, these bounds are shown to be tight in the case where the majority vote classifier makes its error mostly on low margin regions \cite{JMLR:v25:23-0121}. \cite{Feofanov:2019} demonstrated that this technique outperforms conventional fixed-threshold pseudo-labeling strategies on different multi-class classification problems.